MonoTAKD: Teaching Assistant Knowledge Distillation for Monocular 3D Object Detection: Method

-We utilize Second~\cite{second}, a pre-trained LiDAR-based detector, as the teacher model to extract useful 3D information and distill it to the student model.
-As shown in the upper block of Fig.~\ref{fig:overall}, Second voxelizes the unordered point cloud data into voxel grids and conducts sparse 3D convolution layers to obtain LiDAR voxel features $F_{T}^{v} \in\mathbb{R}^{H \times W \times L \times C}$, where $T$ stands for the teacher model, and $H, W, L, C$ denote height, width, length, and channel dimension, respectively.
-Next, a height compression module (HC) is used to flatten the LiDAR voxel features into LiDAR BEV features $F_{T}^{bev} \in\mathbb{R}^{H \times W \times C_{bev}}$, where $C_{bev}$ represents the dimension of the BEV features in teacher model.
-The process of the LiDAR-based teacher can be modeled as Eq.~\ref{eq:tea_pro}, where VG stands for voxel grids, and SPConv represents sparse convolution layers.
+To exploit the 3D representation and to enhance the 3D perception capabilities of the student model $\mathcal{S}$, we use a pre-trained LiDAR-based model~\cite{second} as the teacher model $\mathcal{T}$ to directly encode 3D information for distillation.
+As shown in the top block of Fig.~\ref{fig:overall}, $\mathcal{T}$ voxelizes the unordered point cloud data captured from LiDAR into voxel grids $v$, passing through the 3D sparse convolution layers $\psi$ to obtain voxel features.
+We then employ height compression~\cite{cmkd}, denoted as $\phi$, to embed these voxel features into the BEV space, forming the BEV feature $F^{T} \in\mathbb{R}^{H \times W \times C}$.
+The process to derive the BEV feature from $\mathcal{T}$ can be formulated as